serhataydus/AssistantFramework/Source/AssistantFramework.Models/README.md

 ## Getting Started

-Aded values for the following enums;
+Added values for the following enums;
 > .
 ErrorTypeEnum
 >
 > .
 LogPriorityEnum